v2pan/Master_thesis/README.md

    </pre>

 The idea is that the LLM generates the phrase with which it queries the two values by itself.
-Also some prompts were adjusted using 1-shot or 2-shot learning.
+Also some prompts were adjusted.

 Also the **join_pipeline** was implemented, which accounts for examples where during the join procedure the binding is modified using the CASE statement.
 The logic is pretty similar to that of the **row_calculus_pipeline** and a seperate pseudocode is not listed.
 The JOIN pipeline can now also handle multiple JOINs and distingusih in which case to use a CASE statement at all.